ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Dataset Details

-\paragraph{T-REx.} We used the articles in the T-REx corpus \cite{elsaharTRExLargeScale2018} of Wikipedia articles that were labeled with the ``Robots'' category or any of its descendants.
+\paragraph{T-REx.} We used the articles in the T-REx corpus \citep{elsaharTRExLargeScale2018} of Wikipedia articles that were labeled with the ``Robots'' category or any of its descendant categories.
 From these categories, we constructed several binary target label sets for the T-REx prediction task.
 However, since the most commonly occurring category was only associated with 526 (roughly 5.7\%) of the articles, we expanded each article's labels to include both first and second level ancestors in the category hierarchy to obtain better class label balance.
 From the initial set of 1,433 unique categories, this expansion yielded a total of 6,643 unique categories, with the most frequent (``Spacecraft'') occurring on 1,342 articles.
 We then selected five categories to use as labels for separate binary prediction tasks, choosing frequent categories that generally had small overlap with each other (i.e. were associated with mostly disjoint document sets.)
-The resultant categories we selected are listed in \autoref{tab:trex_pubmed_data}.
+Note that not every data point in the dataset, then, received a label.
+The resultant categories we selected are listed in \autoref{tab:dvs}.

+\paragraph{Splitting.} We divide the datasets into a 70\% train set, 10\% validation set, and 20\% test set, splitting at the node level so that every text associated with a given node is in the same split.
+Because evaluation is inductive, any graph edges which cross split boundaries are dropped.